OAXACA

 September 30 - October 5, 2025

-This retreat is focused on disconnecting from the digital realm and returning to our senses.
+This retreat is focused on a cultural immersion through our senses.
 Develop new skills, awareness, and friendships in a beautiful setting.
 Return home feeling more present, inspired and connected.

 Seven sensory workshops: